Epoxy Resin Props & Sets are Designed & Built to Create Realistic Cinematic Experiences

 Some of the things that help make going to the movies so magical, are the props, sets and special effects used to enhance the experience.
 (Especially the invention of all those innovative props used in today’s science fiction and superhero/fantasy blockbusters.)
 And, quite often one of the materials used in this creative endeavor is our favorite polymer – epoxy resin.

 A wide variety of polymers including resins, plastics, rubber and foam are used to create myriad set pieces, props, masks and costumes for both stage and cinematic productions.
-The idea of course, is to create a realistic looking world for the audience to enjoy, and possibly escape to, for a couple of hours.
+The idea of course, is to create a realistic looking world for the audience to enjoy, and which to possibly escape, for a couple of hours.
 In order for this endeavor to be successful, attention to detail is paramount – and set pieces have to be painstaking created to look as “real” as possible.

 Case in point, one of the most famous movie characters of all time isn’t actually a character at all, but a prop.
 (Albeit a very beloved, lifelike and charismatic prop).
 And you can build your own life-size R2 D2, as many have, out of premanufactured resin parts, or by creating original 3D resin printed parts.
 Both methods are described in Make: Magazine’s ( whose motto is ‘Connecting People and Projects that Shape Our Future’) article ‘The Comprehensive Guide to Building a Realistic R2 D2 Replica.’

 For those interested in instruction in epoxy resin prop making, popular social site Meetup, offers workshops for making anime and stage props in many areas.
 A recently highlighted workshop covered resin casting, 3D modeling and printing and hand-crafting realistic props.